-Digital Scholarship Services: Murthy Digital Studio
+Digital Scholarship & Publishing Services: Murthy Digital Studio

+- Space.
 Located on the western corner of The/EDGE overlooking Telecom Drive, the Murthy Digital Studio is a light-filled and informal space, with mobile furniture that makes it easily reconfigurable for any event.
 Comfortably accommodates groups of 12-15 people, with capacity to seat up to 20.

-Duke Libraries Digital Scholarship Services department collaborates with researchers in the humanities and interpretive social sciences, at any level of study, to plan and build digital research projects.
+Duke Libraries Digital Scholarship & Publishing Services department collaborates with researchers in the humanities and interpretive social sciences, at any level of study, to plan and build digital research projects.
 We supply consultation on technical matters, project management, and best practices for a wide range of technologically-engaged research.
 We also encourage learning and experimentation in digital scholarship through exploratory projects, programs of hands-on instruction, graduate student internships, and resources and programming in The Edge / Murthy Digital Studio.